ebu/radiodns-manager/RadioDns-PlugIt/README.md

 ## RadioVis

-The API allow management of defaults medias, and store logs about messages sent on differents topics.
+The API allow management of defaults medias, and store logs about messages sent on different topics.

 # Tools used